 Staphylococcal meningitis is a bacterial infection of the thin tissues covering the brain and spinal cord (meninges).

 Staphylococcal meningitis is caused by Staphylococcus bacteria.
-When it is caused by Staphylococcus aureus or Staphylococcus epidermidis bacteria, it usually develops as a complication of a surgical procedure, or as an infection spread by the blood from another site.
+When it is caused by Staphylococcus aureus or Staphylococcus epidermidis bacteria, it usually develops as a surgery complication or an infection spread through the blood from another site.

 Risk factors include:

 Other symptoms that can occur with this disease:

 The doctor or nurse will examine the patient.
 This will usually show:

 If the doctor thinks meningitis is possible, a lumbar puncture ("spinal tap") is done to remove a sample of spinal fluid (cerebrospinal fluid, or CSF) for testing.
 If you have a spinal fluid shunt, the sample may be taken from this instead.

 Tests may include: